halfbloodquince/17-haunted-house/readme.md

 A 3d haunted house.
 Part 17 of the Threejs Journey.

-Made following a course.
+Made following the three.js journey course.
 Added the moon using techniques learned in previous lessons.

 ![Moon](/src/img/screenshot.png "moon")